jlcarr/LeetCode/README.md

 - **Memory**: 176.8 MB
 - **Solution**: DP using cache of all start and end indices for substrings to recursively check if they're valid palindromes, then count the True values in the cache.

+### Problem 649
+- **Name**: Dota2 Senate
+- **Runtime**: 69 ms
+- **Memory**: 16.4 MB
+- **Solution**: The optimal strategy is to ban the next senator who would vote, since you are removing as much of your opponents chance to act as possible.
+We can simulate the process directly then, and use new string to represent the next round of remaining senators, and we can also use a count of the remaining senators in each party, and "lazy evaluation" of the bans queued up to make computation more efficient.

 ### Problem 654
 - **Name**: Maximum Binary Tree
 - **Runtime**: 206 ms